 Only online master’s of its kind in MO

 Applied or Communication Studies tracks

-Our master’s degree in Communication allows you to pursue a variety of topics, including research methods, group communication, leadership, managing conflict, message design, persuasion and verbal and nonverbal communication.
+Our master’s degree in Communication allows you to pursue a variety of topics, including analysis and promotion of social media, group communication, leadership, managing conflict, message design, persuasion and verbal and nonverbal communication.
 The two track options will then allow you to specialize in one area of communication: